vmercy/WordInventor/README.md

 # WordInventor
-A simple program that aims to invent new words after analyzing sample texts from any kind of natural language (french, english, german, etc.)
+A simple program that aims to invent new words after analyzing sample texts from any kind of natural language (french, english, german, etc.) thanks to Markov chains